MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-ec2.md

 These are resources that can be found by an attacker via traditional public IP network scanning or [searching Shodan](https://maia.crimew.gay/posts/how-to-hack-an-airline/).

-Look at your AWS Org structure from a thousand-foot view and know which subtree can have public S3 buckets is invaluable.
+Look at your AWS Org structure from a thousand-foot view and know which subtree can have publicly accessible resources invaluable.

 ![alt text](https://i.imgur.com/bPIKZoC.png)